Term 3, Edition 13 - 29 Aug 2025

 MSM THE ARTS

-QUEENSLAND CATHOLIC COLLEGES MUSIC FESTIVAL
+QUEENSLAND CATHOLIC SHOOLS' AND COLLEGE'S MUSIC FESTIVAL

 This year marked several exciting milestones for MSM.
 For the first time, our College entered the Rock Band section, with a high-energy performance supported by talented students from Marist College Ashgrove.
 We also welcomed several new staff members to the Music Department in 2025, and the festival served as their debut event with MSM.
 Their enthusiasm and expertise were felt across all performances, and we are thrilled to have them on board.
 We also particularly thank Ms Megan Harmston from Marist College Ashgrove, who generously stepped in to support the Concert Band, filling in for Dr Michal Rosiak, who was unavailable for the event.
 Her contribution was invaluable and deeply appreciated.
 Another significant development this year was the arrival of our Year 5 cohort.
 These young musicians have already made a unique and enthusiastic contribution to our ensembles, adding fresh energy and spirit to the MSM music community.